veselov/gitlab-nginx-auth/README.md

 # whether mark cookie as secure.
 This should be set to true if
 # the resource URL is secure.
 secure-cookie: false
+# To support accepting personal access tokens, specify header
+# where such token should be found.
+If the token is found in
+# the request, then the cookie is not checked.
+# pat-header: x-gitlab-access

 # the access control section controls which users have access
 # to which resources.
 Access control can only be done by means of
 # groups.
 A user must be part of a specific GitLab group, with at